A lawyer’s tips for DIY Australian company registration

 For this reason, the company structure is popular.

-Contrast this to a sole trader structure where the sole trader is liable for everything.
+Contrast this to a sole trader structure where the sole trader is personally liable for everything.

 There are going to be terms that you’ll want to be across in dealing with the Australian Tax Office (ATO) or the Australian Securities and Investment Commission (ASIC).